 Please note that it may be necessary for us to renew books for a borrower who can't come to campus and this may affect a hold you have placed.

-You can renew most items, however if another user has placed a hold on the item or you have overdue items or fines then you won't be able to renew.
-We have a maximum numbers of renewals to ensure other users can access an item.
+You can renew most items, however if another user has placed a hold on the item or you have fines then you won't be able to renew.
+We have maximum numbers of renewals to ensure other users can access an item.
 Please e-mail us if you are self isolating or cannot travel to campus firstname.lastname@example.org

 We ask you to remember when your item is due for return and we help you to do this in a number of ways: